signorello/signorello.github.io/index.markdown

 <p>&nbsp;</p>
 <p><em>Professional Memberships:</em></p>
-I am a member of the <em>Association for Computing Machinery</em> (ACM), and also member of the ACM Special Interest Group on Data Communication (SIGCOMM) & of the ACM Emerging Interest Group on Reproducibility and Replicability (EIGREP).<br />
+I am a member of the <em>Association for Computing Machinery</em> (ACM), and also member of the ACM Special Interest Group on Data Communication (SIGCOMM) & of the ACM Emerging Interest Group on Reproducibility and Replicability (EIGREP).
 I am an individual member of <em>Internet Society</em>.